Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Results

 \subsection{Multimodal-Mind2Web Results}

-Following \citet{mind2web}, we obtain the top-50 elements from a pre-trained DeBERTa \cite{he2021deberta} candidate generation model which are then used to construct the accessibility tree and SoM image inputs.
+Following \citet{mind2web}, we obtain the top-\num{50} elements from a pre-trained DeBERTa \cite{he2021deberta} candidate generation model, which are then used to construct the accessibility tree and SoM image inputs.
 The results are shown in Table~\ref{tab:m2w_orig}.

 Among baselines, we include API-based models for in-context learning -- GPT-3.5, GPT-4, and SeeAct \cite{zheng2024gpt}.
 SeeAct is a web agent that performs web tasks using a two-step procedure of action generation and grounding using GPT-4V.
 Additionally, we include baselines that fine-tune small language models using synthetic data, followed by further fine-tuning on the Mind2Web training set.
 SeeClick \cite{seeclick} introduces a visual grounding model (Qwen-VL) trained on synthetically-generated grounding data.
 EDGE \cite{chen2024edge} synthesizes QA data on webpages to improve the grounded GUI understanding capabilities of MLLMs.
 ScribeAgent-Large \cite{shen2024scribeagent} and MiniCPM-GUI \cite{chen2024guicourse} use human-annotated trajectory data to train web agents.
 AgentTrek \cite{xu2024agenttrek} is a GUI agent baseline that also utilizes synthetic trajectory data to fine-tune SLMs for Mind2Web, similar to our setting.
+It synthesizes web trajectory data by guided replay from web tutorials.
 We observe that \model-7B fine-tuned on synthetic data from \model plus Mind2Web outperforms all baselines in average step success rate.
 Notably, it surpasses AgentTrek, which uses the same Qwen2-VL-7B MLLM backbone, highlighting the superior quality of our dataset.
 The broad domain coverage and task diversity in \model contribute to its superior generalization across environments.